EmilyGraceSeville7cf/EmilyGraceSeville7cf/README.md

 #### :hammer_and_wrench: Creating presentations

-Primarily I accomplish my tasks with first two tools depending on their complexity but I tend to use PowerPoint mainly.
+Primarily I utilize PowerPoint program for editing presentations, however when it's faster to modify existing Google Slides presentation without porting it to aforementioned tool, I use Google Slides.
 The last one is used on my own machine dedicated mainly for programming when the access to my girlfriend's laptop is not possible.

-> I would love to use OnlyOffice instead of PowerPoint as it's more cross-platform than PowerPoint, however on Linux the aforementioned one is unstable.
+> :thought_balloon: I would love to use OnlyOffice instead of PowerPoint as it's more cross-platform than PowerPoint, however on Linux the aforementioned one is unstable.
 And besides the a claimed compatibility with PowerPoint presentations made in OnlyOffice may not always be rendered correctly in PowerPoint.